-- Do be sure that every page on your website has a different title relevant to content on that page.
+- Do be sure that every page on your website has a different title.
 This helps users find the exact content they’re looking for when they search your website.

 - If there’s space, do include your company name in the page title!

 The meta description is the short summary of text that you can write for your web pages.
 This is what displays underneath the page title in search engine results.
-Think of it as a summary of your webpage - short, sweet, and to the point, but provides a clear preview of the content within.
+Think of it as the abstract to your webpage - short, sweet, and to the point, but provides a clear preview of the content within.

-Meta descriptions contribute greatly to your SEO score and are excellent for increasing your click-through rate.
+While meta descriptions do not count towards your SEO score, they are still useful for increasing your click-through rate.
 After all, the meta description is the first thing users will read about your webpage (after the page title).
 An engaging meta description will naturally draw the attention of users searching for you.

 Headers and Subheaders